Monday, September 25, 2023

 How to Keep Your Mustard Gas Betta Fish Healthy

-• Diet: Choose a diet that is rich in protein.
+• Choose a diet that is rich in protein.
 Betta fish cannot process plant-based foods, so avoid algae and certain commercial herbivore feeds.
-Opt for high-quality betta pellets or live and frozen foods like brine shrimp and bloodworms to meet their nutritional needs.
+Opt food for betta fish high-quality betta pellets or live and frozen foods like brine shrimp and bloodworms to meet their nutritional needs.

 mustard gas betta male img